weglide/bugtracker/README.md

 ## Issue

-Feel free to open issues, everything helps!
+Feel free to [open an issue](https://github.com/weglide/bugtracker/issues/new?assignees=&labels=&template=bug_report.md&title=), everything helps!
 Please use the template to simplify tracking down the problem.
 The team will do its best to keep this updated with issues from emails and other sources.

 ## Feature request